samharad/wordle-wrapped/README.md

 - [x] Move Participants to review screen
 - [ ] Show placeholder data when nothing is pasted
 - [x] Add year to puzzle data
+- [ ] Fix this bug with extra emoji content
 - [ ] Favicon